Governor Newsom Apologizes for Slavery, as ‘Starting Point’ for Further Reparations — but No Payments to ‘Victims’ Yet

 California Governor's Office

-California, which entered the Union as a free state in 1850, is formally apologizing for slavery and its lingering harms — in a move that experts say could be setting up the state to take further reparations actions in the future.
+California, which entered the Union as a free state in 1850, is formally apologizing for slavery and its lingering harms — in a move that observers say could be setting up the state to take further reparations actions in the future.

 “The State of California accepts responsibility for the role we played in promoting, facilitating, and permitting the institution of slavery, as well as its enduring legacy of persistent racial disparities,” Governor Newsom said as he signed the apology, which notes that despite being a free state, more than 2,000 slaves were brought in between 1850 and 1860.
 The apology also includes an expression of contrition for a series of other discriminatory harms against the state’s Black residents.